MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--set.md

 The **pae** parameter is valid only on boot entries for 32-bit versions of Windows that run on computers with x86-based and x64-based processors.
 On 32-bit versions of Windows (prior to Windows 8) , PAE is disabled by default.
 However, Windows automatically enables PAE when the computer is configured for hot-add memory devices in memory ranges beyond the 4 GB region, as defined by the Static Resource Affinity Table (SRAT). *Hot-add memory* supports memory devices that you can add without rebooting or turning off the computer.
 In this case, because PAE must be enabled when the system starts, it is enabled automatically so that the system can immediately address extended memory that is added between restarts.
 Hot-add memory is supported only on Windows Server 2008, Datacenter Edition; Windows Server 2008 for Itanium-Based Systems; and on the datacenter and enterprise editions of all later versions of Windows Server.
 Moreover, for versions of Windows prior to Windows Server 2008, hot-add memory is supported only on computers with an ACPI BIOS, an x86 processor, and specialized hardware.
 For Windows Server 2008 and later versions of Windows Server, it is supported for all processor architectures.

-On a computer that supports hardware-enabled Data Execution Prevention (DEP) and is running a 32-bit version of the Windows operating system that supports DEP, PAE is automatically enabled when DEP is enabled and, on all 32-bit versions of the Windows operating system, except Windows Server 2003 with SP1, PAE is disabled when you disable DEP.
+On a computer that supports hardware-enabled Data Execution Prevention (DEP) and is running a 32-bit version of the Windows operating system that supports DEP, PAE is automatically enabled when DEP is enabled and, on all 32-bit versions of the Windows operating system, PAE is disabled when you disable DEP.
 To enable PAE when DEP is disabled, you must enable PAE explicitly, by using **/set nx AlwaysOff** and **/set pae ForceEnable**.
 For more information about DEP, see [Boot Parameters to Configure DEP and PAE](./boot-parameters-to-configure-dep-and-pae.md).

 For more information about using the **pae** parameter and the other parameters that affect PAE configuration, see [Boot Parameters to Configure DEP and PAE](./boot-parameters-to-configure-dep-and-pae.md).